chuvanan/xml2df/README.md

     particularly useful when looping over nodesets)
   * When things go wrong, it's likely due to namespace

+### Strategies for extracting data from HTML/XML documents

+* Always look at the data.
+What I mean by "look at the data" is to look at the XML file line by line to have a quick overview of structure, nesting depth, elements, attributes, namespaces (if any).
+For this task, command line tools such as `head`, `tail`, `less` become very handy.

+  My favorite utility is `less`.
+I can view and naviage a big XML file very quickly with a few keystrokes (`G`: go to the end of file, `g`: go to start of file, `space`: page down, `b`: page up)

+  Don't try to open a big file in editor or browser.

 ### Sample projects

 * [dvhc-vietnam](https://github.com/chuvanan/dvhc-vietnam): Convert Vietnam's